Remove, Reduce, Inform: What Actions do People Want Social Media Platforms to Take on Potentially Misleading Content?: Appendix

+We tested whether the results we obtain for RQ\ref{rq-proxy} are generalizable or not by evaluating our prediction performance on held-out test sets, using cross-validation.
+We train our models over 10 iterations, each time using a different partial dataset (80\% -- 294 articles) and report the prediction performance on the corresponding held-out test set (20\% -- 74 articles).

+The cross-validation analysis shows that the results are robust.
+Table \ref{tab:rq3:cv} shows the prediction performance in terms of the level of disagreement on only the held-out test-set articles, averaged over ten iterations.
+Even on held-out articles, the level of disagreement with the action selected from the prediction of the regression model from the misinformation and action judgments produces an average level of individual rater disagreement that is only marginally higher than the minimum that could be achieved by always acting on the majority action preference.

+Additionally, we also report two standard metrics for evaluating predictions -- namely, the F1 score and the Jensen Shannon (JS) distance.
 We use F1 score to measure the classification accuracy, i.e., whether the predicted decision (action or no action) matches with the preference-based decision.
 We also use Jensen Shannon (JS) distance to measure the distance between the underlying distributions, i.e., actual preferences and predicted preferences, without considering the decision outcome.
 The average result from 10 iterations are reported in Table \ref{app:tab:rq3:cv}.
 We find the F1 score and the JS distance to be largely consistent over these iterations.
 The high values of F1 score and low values of JS distance helps establish that our models are generalizable and can be used to predict action preferences on completely new articles as well.